Floer theory and reduced cohomology on open manifolds: Computations and applications

-\begin{tm} The map $f$ is an isomorphism. \end{tm} \begin{rem} Note that the proof relies crucially on the fact that for convex Hamiltonians the action spectrum is bounded from below rendering the topology discrete.
+\begin{tm} The map $f$ is an isomorphism. \end{tm} \begin{rem} Note that the proof below of Theorem \ref{VitUnivEmb} relies crucially on the fact that for Hamiltonians which are convex at infinity the action spectrum is bounded from, below rendering the topology of $HF^*(H)$ discrete.
 This fails when working over a non-trivially valued field.
 To see what sets trivially valued fields apart, consider the following.
 Given two Hamiltonians $H_1\leq H_2$ such that $H_i=h_i(e^r)$, the continuation map

-can be shown two be an isomorphism of linear vector spaces, and thus, since the topology is discrete, of topological vector spaces.
-However the inverse of $f_{ij}$ will generally not be bounded.
-Thus when working over $\Lambda_R$, the map $f_{ij}$ will no longer be homeomorphism. \end{rem}
+can be shown two be an isomorphism of vector spaces, and thus, since the topology is discrete, of topological vector spaces.
+However the inverse of $f_{12}$ will generally not be bounded.
+Thus when working over $\Lambda_R$, the map $f_{12}$ will no longer be homeomorphism. \end{rem}

+\begin{proof}[Proof of Theorem \ref{VitUnivEmb}] We consider the set $\mathcal{C}$ of smooth Hamiltonians $H$ for which there is a compact $K=\{e^r<\epsilon\}$ for some $\epsilon>0$ so that $H$ is $C^2$ small and negative on $K$ and of the form $H=h(e^r)$ outside of $K$.
+The action of any $1$-periodic orbit of such a Hamiltonian is positive.
+The set of Hamiltonians $\mathcal{C}$ is cofinal in the set of all smooth Hamiltonians with respect to the order relation $\preceq$ defined as in the introduction by